SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments

-\nparagraph{Viewport Prediction.} We create semantic panorama reference renderings utilizing a ray-tracing-based renderer \cite{Li2018}.
+\nparagraph{Viewport Prediction.} Semantic panorama reference renderings are created utilizing a ray-tracing-based renderer \cite{Li2018}.
 The viewport mask $V_P$ is a binary image that signifies the visibility of points within the equirectangular image from the view of the perspective camera.
 The calculation involves projecting all 3D points from the panorama in the perspective view.
 The projection is performed based on the known underlying layout during the training phase.
-The viewport mask is determined by identifying pixels projecting into the perspective image, taking into account the 3D camera pose, and excluding those covered by occlusion.
+The mask $V_P$ is determined by identifying pixels projecting into the perspective image, taking into account the 3D camera pose, and excluding those covered by occlusion.

 Additionally, the 2D bounding box $v_{bb}$ is the minimal axis-aligned frame around $V_P$.
 This bounding box is circularly defined within the 360$^{\circ}$ panorama, allowing the overlap on the right image side to re-enter on the left side of the panorama.
 Each predicted bounding box is associated with a confidence score $c_{bb}$, which quantifies the probability of the bounding box being a valid match.
 The network's objective is to predict $V_P$, $v_{bb}$ and $c_{bb}$ for each pair of input semantic panorama and query RGB image.
 The optimal viewpoint corresponds to the predicted bounding box with the highest overall confidence score, $c_{bb}$, when presented with a set of panorama images.